 4. Integrate inclusivity from the start

 Inclusivity can’t be an addition at the very end, something that you hurriedly include at the end of your campaign e.g. including a person of colour in a campaign photo but not keeping their positions in mind when working on the campaign.
-An authentic campaign starts with inclusivity, you can’t skip any steps.
+An authentic campaign starts with inclusivity.
 If you want to involve muslims in your communications, then it’s wise to have a conversation with a group of muslims before.
 You have to act with their standpoints and opinions in mind, not yours, as you don’t belong to that group.

 5. There’s no magic formula for inclusivity

 As with every marketing campaign or communication, the first step is deciding on your target audience.
 There’s no point in trying to appeal to ‘everyone’ but it’s still advisable to check if the definition of your target audience isn’t too narrow.
 There are certain basic principles like accessibility, recognition and understanding, but sometimes you have to go with trial & error.
 The goal will always be positive communication, free from stereotypes.
 And an authentic message.

 You can integrate inclusivity in every step and branch of your communication.
 From strategy, to choosing your media, deciding on visual style, the type of models you use for shoots, the collaborations with influencers, storytelling, copywriting and pr, it’s important to integrate inclusivity in all aspects and not treat it like an island, separate from all the other processes.

 7. Involve diverse visions